pydisasm

 I think it a little bit of both.
 One thing I have discovered in decompilation in the way I will describe is that, as with human language you might not have to understand everything in order to be helpful.
 If I am translating from French to English, I might not need to know the proper gender of nouns, just that they exist and in English you can ignore that part.
 There can be that feel in decomplation as well.
 There may be some extraneous instructions in Python bytecode to pop off evaluation stack entries in some branch of code.
 Understanding why the entries need to be removed or even the semantics of the stack cleanup operations, other than detecting that sometimes you see this extraneous stuff.

 But on the other hand, in understanding malware there are places where you do want exact detail.
 Not simply that this code is decrypting something, but the exact details of how the decryption works.
-Having a system that works 60% of the time overall is of no comfort if some specific malware one that is crucial to undersand falls outside of that 60%.
+Having a system that works 60% of the time overall is of no comfort if some specific malware one that is crucial to understand falls outside of that 60%.

 ML programs like Tensorflow and PyTorch use a gradient princple that by its nature assumes that the things it reasons about or more or less continuous.
 And in programs can we have they very sharp discontinuities as in changing a jump address.